curator8/66daysofdata/README.md

 At the moment I am learning about Multiple linear Regression, we just recently started the chapter on confounding between predictor variables and how it affects the overall analysis.
 In my tutoring session, I had to explain various probability rules like general addition rule versus addition rule or concepts like disjoint events versus independent events (to be honest they still confuse me :D).
 In my data structures and algorithms class, I've been working in a team setting to work on a tweet program, where we can add, edit, like, and print tweets on the console (so far it's been fun and challenging).

 In terms of python, I learned for loop syntax through Maxwell Armi's implementation of a selection sort algorithm using 2 for loops.
 To be honest, I definitely see the appeal of learning python as a first language, since it's very clear on what's what.
 ANYWAYS, that's all for today, thanks for reading!

+# day 3
+I was catching up on some assignments last night so I didn't get a chance to post on my day 3 progress.
+I'm still on Maxwell Armi's python course, the good news is I am about half way through.
+I think it helps that I have a programming background which allows me to skim over some topics.

+I mainly reviewed a lot of statistics yesterday.
+I read some more on how we interpret cofounding and the coefficient of determination when applying multiple linear regression in context of the given question and data.
+That being said, my applied statistical analysis teacher recently assigned a project to us to apply some of the concepts we learned so far which should be fun :).

+I also brushed up on some previous concept like binomial distribution (and function) to help a fellow student with some of the intuition behind it and how to solve different sorts problems associated with it.
+But, that's all for today, thanks for reading!